 Japanese Language Classes at the School of Engineering (JLCse)

 The Japanese Language Classes at the School of Engineering (JLCse) offer a variety of support programs for international students, researchers, and their spouses.
 These programs include Japanese language and culture courses.
-We offer 34 courses at 7 levels, from introductory to advanced.
-Currently, approximately 300 students from about 40 countries are studying at the JLCse.
+We offer 31 courses at 6 levels, from beginning to advanced level.
+Currently, approximately 700 to 800 students from more than 50 countries are studying at the JLCse.
 For credit courses, 2 credits are given per course.
 Specialized courses for engineering, such as “technical reading” and “technical terms and kanji” are offered in addition to an employment support course.
-There are opportunities to practice Japanese and interact with Japanese students within Japanese courses as well as at the JLCse’s Japanese Lunch Table event.
-In addition to courses, students are provided with opportunities to experience Japanese culture through events such as traditional tea ceremony, Japanese flower arrangement, and kimono wearing.
+There are opportunities to practice Japanese and interact with Japanese students within Japanese courses.
+In addition to courses, students are provided with opportunities to experience Japanese culture through events such as traditional tea ceremony, Japanese flower arrangement, and kimono wearing and so on.
+We also host the International Lounge to promote exchanges between international students and Japanese students.
+Both international and Japanese students at The University of Tokyo talk in different languages and make new friends in a relaxing and open atmosphere.

 Global Leadership Initiative for an Age-Friendly Society (GLAFS)